Analysis | Mitch McConnell’s forceful rejection of Trump’s election ‘conspiracy theories’

-Here is McConnell’s speech to a joint session of Congress as they prepare to confirm Biden’s win, annotated with our analysis.
+Here is McConnell’s speech to a joint session of Congress as its members prepared to confirm Biden’s win, annotated with our analysis.
 Click on the highlighted text to read the annotations.

 We’re debating a step that has never been taken in American history, whether Congress should overrule the voters and overturn a presidential election.
 I’ve served 36 years in the Senate.
 This will be the most important vote I’ve ever cast.